avidrucker/autofocus-clj-ver-1/doc/to-do's.md

         - [ ] List two to three features that you can infer from the E2E tests
             - [ ] Import in the smallest two or three E2E tests from fp-autofocus (written in TypeScript)

+- [x] Enable the adding of items to a list

+- [x] Test the adding of items to a list

-- [ ] Write your first integration test or E2E test which uses "auto-marking" function `mark-first-markable!` ~~Update demo #2 to use an auto-marking function instead of manually hardcoding the demo to always mark index 0~~ [functionality] [visible]
+- [x] Write your first unit test which uses "auto-marking" function `mark-first-markable!` [functionality] [visible]

     - [x] Implement `is-auto-markable-list?`
     - [x] Implement `get-first-markable-index`
     - [x] Implement `mark-first-markable!`

+- [ ] Enable "focusing" on items which marks them "complete"

+- [ ] Create review strings from current list state

+    - [ ] Ask: How can this be made interruptable?

 - [x] Break code into three namespaces: